 - $250,000 for enhanced technical assistance to help small businesses through the certification process

 - Funding for workshops on insurance and bonding

-- Increased capacity in the Office of Economic Development in areas such as business certification, compliance, construction monitoring, supplier diversity, loan management, and data analysis
+- Increased capacity in the Procurement Department and the Office of Economic Development in areas such as business certification, compliance, construction monitoring, supplier diversity, loan management, and data analysis

 - Support from the Administration and Finance Cabinet in guiding strategic procurement efforts

 In this time of economic uncertainty, the City of Boston recognizes the need to provide additional support to those hit hardest by the COVID-19 pandemic.
 With investments in economic inclusion and equity, Boston will not only reopen but also renew every neighborhood in the City.